Richardbmk/sre-nginx-ssl-certs/README.md

 ## Overview

 The present project provides an automated solution for deploying a [simple web application](https://github.com/dockersamples/linux_tweet_app) with Nginx as a reverse proxy and SSL certificates from Let's Encrypt.
-The infrastructure solution is provided on AWS using Terraform, and the application components are containerized using Docker and Docker Compose.
+The infrastructure solution is provided on AWS using Terraform, and the application components are containerized using Docker and Docker Compose, with configuration management handled by Ansible.

 ## Purpose